goclem/history1960/readme.md

 Clément Gorin, gorinclem@gmail.com

-**Description:** Extracting buildings depicted in historical maps provides novel insights for urban and spatial economics.
+Extracting buildings depicted in historical maps provides novel insights for urban and spatial economics.
 Convolutional networks provide state-of-the art performance in various image processing tasks including semantic segmentation.
-I implement a fully convolutional network to extract features automatically from a collection of 20th century maps covering mainland France.
-This approach is efficient, scalable and readily applicable to other historical maps with minimal manual labelling.
+A U-Net architecture is implemented to extract features automatically from a collection of 20th century maps covering mainland France.
+The model achieves more than 95% precision and recall on a test sample.
+This approach is efficient, scalable and readily applicable to various collections of historical maps with minimal manual labelling.

 ## Structure